-Why Helping Graduates Find A Good First Job Is Not Enough
+Why Helping College Students Find A Good First Job Is Not Enough

 It seems that the only metric used to measure the value of a college or university is whether its students get a good job upon graduating.
 This is, of course, a valid and important concern.
 When students (and their parents) are spending tens of thousands of dollars on an education, it’s only reasonable to expect it will pay off in the form of a good job.